 "A chimera?" she asked, alarmed.
 "Why would there be a chimera in Hogwarts?
 Where did you hear that?"

 He shrugged, eyeing the wall with distaste.
 "For the same reason there was a basilisk I would suppose?
 Gryffindor and Slytherin wanted a pet together?
 Part lion, part snake."
 He smirked.
 "And it's widely known the sound a chimera makes."

 "Part goat," Hermione added but she had backed away from the door and found herself pressed against the cold wall on the opposite side of the passage, her heart racing.
 "And a chimera does not make a buzzing sound."

-"I'm not opening it," he stated flatly.
+"I'm not opening it," he stated, folding his arms.

 "You do make sense," he stated as if surprised.
 "Fine.
 Just so we can leave this damn corridor.
 That sound is annoying as hell."

 He drew his wand to unlock the door and Hermione's smug expression dropped from her face.
 The moment the door came open the buzzing intensified tenfold – coupled with ferocious gale-force winds and a stunning, bright light.

 "What the fuck, Granger!"
 Malfoy shouted over the wind, clutching his wand with white knuckles.